 When girls and boys are required to attend different schools, this is an example of a time when the school system segregates.

-Origin: ME segregat < L segregatus, pp. of segregare, to set apart, lit., to set apart from the flock < se-, apart (see secede) + grex (gen. gregis), a flock: see gregarious
+Origin: Middle English segregat ; from Classical Latin segregatus, past participle of segregare, to set apart, literally , to set apart from the flock ; from se-, apart (see secede) plush grex (gen. gregis), a flock: see gregarious

 verb seg·re·gat·ed, seg·re·gat·ing, seg·re·gates verb, transitive

 - To separate or isolate from others or from a main body or group.
 See Synonyms at isolate.

 - To impose the separation of (a race or class) from the rest of society.

 - To become separated from a main body or mass.

 - To practice a policy of racial segregation.